Get to know Montréal’s flag and coat of arms

 The Haundenosaunee Confederacy (known as the League of Five Nations by the English and the Iroquois Confederacy by the French) translates as “the people of the long house” and represents five nations: the Senecas, Cayugas, Onondagas, Oneidas and Kanien’kehá:ka (Mohawks).
 The white pine’s needles grow in clusters of five, and its sheltering branches and strong roots make for a perfect symbolization of the Great Tree of Peace, an important part of Haundenosaunee history.

 Each August, the First Peoples Festival celebrates first nations history, culture, storytelling and arts in downtown Montréal.
-The Ashukan Cultural Space in Old Montréal was the first and remains the only permanent space in Canada dedicated to the dissemination of Aboriginal arts, artists and culture.
+The Sacred Fire Productions' cultural space in Old Montréal was the first and remains the only permanent space in Canada dedicated to the dissemination of Aboriginal arts, artists and culture.
 And your guests can sample First Nations cuisine at the Round House Café, prepared by Montréal chef George Lenser.

 The Irish represented by a green shamrock